Deepak Chopra: Alternative medicine business

 Chopra's book Ageless Body, Timeless Mind: The Quantum Alternative to Growing Old was published in 1993.
 The book and his friendship with Michael Jackson gained him an interview on July 12 that year on Oprah.
 Paul Offit writes that within 24 hours Chopra had sold 137,000 copies of his book and 400,000 by the end of the week.
 Four days after the interview, the Maharishi National Council of the Age of Enlightenment wrote to TM centers in the United States, instructing them not to promote Chopra, and his name and books were removed from the movement's literature and health centers.
 Neuroscientist Tony Nader became the movement's new "Dhanvantari of Heaven and Earth".

-Sharp HealthCare changed ownership in 1996 and Chopra left to set up the Chopra Center for Wellbeing with neurologist David Simon, now located at the Omni La Costa Resort and Spa in Carlsbad, California.
+Sharp HealthCare changed ownership in 1996 and Chopra left to set up the Chopra Center for Wellbeing with neurologist David Simon, now located at Omni La Costa Resort & Spa in Carlsbad, California.
 In his 2013 book, Do You Believe in Magic?, Paul Offit writes that Chopra's business grosses approximately $20 million annually, and is built on the sale of various alternative medicine products such as herbal supplements, massage oils, books, videos and courses.
 A year's worth of products for "anti-ageing" can cost up to $10,000, Offit wrote.
 Chopra himself is estimated to be worth over $80 million as of 2014.
 As of 2005, according to Srinivas Aravamudan, he was able to charge $25,000 to $30,000 per lecture five or six times a month.
 Medical anthropologist Hans Baer said Chopra was an example of a successful entrepreneur, but that he focused too much on serving the upper-class through an alternative to medical hegemony, rather than a truly holistic approach to health.

 Teaching and other roles

 Chopra serves as an adjunct professor in the marketing division at Columbia Business School.
 He serves as adjunct professor of executive programs at the Kellogg School of Management at Northwestern University.
 He participates annually as a lecturer at the Update in Internal Medicine event sponsored by Harvard Medical School and the Beth Israel Deaconess Medical Center.
+In 2016, Chopra was promoted from voluntary assistant clinical professor to voluntary full clinical professor at the University of California, San Diego in their Department of Family Medicine and Public Health.
 Robert Carroll writes of Chopra charging $25,000 per lecture, "giving spiritual advice while warning against the ill effects of materialism".